eficode/robotframework-oxygen/DEVGUIDE.md

 "None","Aggregated",39,5,81,109,66,402,1916,1.03,0.13,81,86,87,89,300,330,400,400,400,400,400,400
 ```

+We will look into how to write a `locustfile.py` and run it later in the following sections.
-Our goal is to write an handler, which is able to execute the locust tests inside Robot Framework and provide the test results in user-friendly format in the Robot Framework log files.
+In the following sections we will write a handler, which is able to execute the locust tests on Robot Framework and provide the test results in user-friendly format.

 ## Start developing